Beware of conflicting interests

 Posted on 10th July 2017 by Eero Teppo

-This is the seventh in a series of 34 blogs based on a list of ‘Key Concepts’.
+This is the seventh in a series of 36 blogs based on a list of ‘Key Concepts’ developed by an Informed Health Choices project team.
 Each blog will explain one Key Concept that we need to understand to be able to assess treatment claims.

 Where’s the danger, exactly?